-Apply metadata schemas that adapt to your content type, subject and lifecycle stage, and more, and lets you control content workflows too.
+Metadata schemas that adapt to your content type, subject and lifecycle, and let you control content workflows too.

 Relevant Metadata Only